How much does it cost?

 Finally, when you move from our basic class to our advanced class, which usually takes about 10-12 months you will have to get the rest of your sparring safety gear.
 This package usually runs around $150.

 Like all activities that people participate in there are optional expenses that you can incur if you wish.
 This includes t-shirts, extra uniforms (you get your first one free with our trial membership or when you enroll in our basic program), tournaments, seminars, camps and more.
 These are not required but are things to think about when budgeting for any activity.
 We also offer advanced programs that train students in leadership skills or how to become a certified martial arts instructor.
-These programs range in price from $100-$150/month and include additional classes, privileges, and training.
+These programs range in price from $100-$150/month total and include additional classes, privileges, and training.

 Let’s take a look at some other activities and compare their offerings and prices.
 The most common thing for people to do is to compare our martial arts program with other sports such as baseball or basketball.
 Usually one of these programs is sponsored by a community sporting league that has sponsorships, volunteer coaches, and a set season.
 These programs whether as a community sport, school sport, or YMCA league may have a small entry fee and then a fee for a uniform or gear and then you’ll need a few basic things like shoes and a ball.